Typeir/Ikusiuus/content/Items/Mighty Armaments.md

 ## Weapon Mastery

-- **Graze** – When you miss an attack with this weapon, the target still takes damage equal to your Strength modifier.
+- **Graze** _(Only available if the wielder has mastery with Greatswords)_: – When you miss an attack with this weapon, the target still takes damage equal to your Strength modifier.

-- **Mastery Ability – Thunderous Hurl (1/Short Rest, or 3/Short Rest if the wielder has mastery with Greatswords)**
+- **Mastery Ability – Thunderous Hurl** _(1/Short Rest, or 3/Short Rest if the wielder has mastery with Greatswords)_:
   - As an **attack**, you may **hurl a greatsword** from the quiver at a target **within 30/60 ft**.
   - The blade releases a **thunderous blast**, forcing all creatures in a **5ft wide line** between you and the target to make a **Dexterity saving throw (DC 8 + STR + PB)**.
   - **On failure,** they take **2d6 lightning damage**.